Stock and ETF List

-Teams competing in the Wharton Global High School Investment Competition must have a final investment portfolio that includes at least one stock from as many industries as they have members.
-For example, if your team has five members, you must have stocks from at least five different industries in your portfolio when trading closes on December 13.
-You can always invest in more industries than the minimum.
+Teams competing in the Wharton Global High School Investment Competition must have a final investment portfolio that includes at least one stock from as many sectors as they have members and one ETF.
+For example, if your team has five members, you must have stocks from at least five different sectors in your portfolio when trading closes on December 1.
+You can always invest in more sectors than the minimum.

-Based on the ICB structure, the 11 industries include:
+Based on the GICS structure, the 11 sectors include:

 - Consumer Discretionary